MatthewKennedy/make_taggable/README.md

 ## Compatibility

-Versions 2.x are compatible with Ruby 1.8.7+ and Rails 3.

-Versions 2.4.1 and up are compatible with Rails 4 too (thanks to arabonradar and cwoodcox).

-Versions >= 3.x are compatible with Ruby 1.9.3+ and Rails 3 and 4.

-Versions >= 4.x are compatible with Ruby 2.0.0+ and Rails 4 and 5.
+Versions 0.6.0 are compatible with Ruby 2.6 + and Rails 6.

-For an up-to-date roadmap, see https://github.com/mbleigh/acts-as-taggable-on/milestones

 ## TODO